About Game Setups

 - Choose one of the available skyboxes from the library or create your own.

 - Create a custom surface for the table.
 You can create and use a special game board the size of the entire table.
-See How to prepare graphics for details.
+See How to prepare graphics and Tables, Surfaces and Skyboxes for details.